Success Story | The Metz House

 Built in the 1870s, the Metz House was home to one of Madisonville’s most widely recognized and revered residents: Dr. Charles Metz.
 Called “Mr. Madisonville,” he helped established the Madisonville Fire Department and the Madisonville Library and Scientific Society.
 He served as town councilman, the first Director of Health and was a member of the school board.
 He also was the community’s physician, delivering more than 5,000 babies and caring for residents through horse-and-buggy house calls.
 But, he was best known for his archaeological work that helped document the lives of the Ohio and Miami Valley American Indians.

-Renovation and restoration of the 4,100-square-foot property began in May 2018 with a budget of $460,000.
-Grants from several banks and the Community Development Finance Fund have been secured but additional funds are still needed and fundraising is under way.
-MCURC plans to move its offices into the first floor in early 2019.
+Renovation and restoration of the 4,100-square-foot property began in May 2018 with a total development budget of $460,000.
+Grants from several banks and the Community Development Finance Fund were secured with additional fundraising underway.
+MCURC will move into its offices on the first floor in 2019.
 The top floors will be rented to neighborhood entrepreneurs.